-Various subject-based databases index and abstract dissertations and some theses that you can use as sources for your research and templates for your own theses or capstone papers.
+Various subject-based databases index and abstract dissertations and some theses that you can use as sources for your research and templates for your own theses.
 These include:

 ProQuest Dissertations and Theses

-The Dissertations and Theses database from ProQuest cites 2.3 million works issued by graduate institutions in North America and beyond from 1861 to the present.
+This database indexes and abstracts 2.3 million works issued by graduate institutions in North America and beyond from 1861 to the present.
 PDF full texts of most UC dissertations starting about 1997 are available online at no charge.